-We are proud of the very strong links we have with St Michael’s Church and the Diocese of Salisbury.
+We are proud of the very strong links we have with the Whitton Benefice.
 Working together we make a significant contribution to the religious, spiritual, moral, social and cultural development of those present.

 Religious Education is an important component of our children’s school work.
-Programmes of work will frequently refer to other religions particularly when tackling the lives of people from other cultures.
+Programmes of work refer frequently to other religions particularly when tackling the lives of people from other cultures.
 Moral and social education is an inherent part of daily school life.